| Size | Price | |

 Doses: 3, 10 or 30 mg/kg Route of Administration: intraperitoneal Experimental Results: Spontaneous gamma-band EEG produced significant dose-dependent elevations, but only with ketamine Gamma changes are closely associated with increases in locomotor activity.
 Effects of ketamine and Lanicemine on EEG in rodent models [1] Male Sprague-Dawley rats (n=6–9) were implanted with frontal and temporal skull screw electrodes for continuous EEG recording and trained to perform a single-tone operant discrimination task for food reward.
 EEG was recorded and behavioral performance was evaluated for a 30-min period before dosing and for three 30-min periods following dosing with intraperitoneal lanicemine (3, 10 or 30 mg kg−1), ketamine (1, 3, 10 or 30 mg kg−1) or vehicle control.
 EEG data acquired by Neuralynx were imported to NeuroExplorer Ver.
 3.183 software suite.
 Consecutive 10-s epochs of EEG data from each channel were subjected to a fast Fourier transform, from which EEG power density was computed from 1 to 50 Hz.
 Lanicemine studies in human [1] All studies in man were approved by the institutional review boards at each site and were conducted in accordance with the ethical principles that have their origin in the Declaration of Helsinki and the International Conference on Harmonization guideline E6: Good Clinical Practice.
 All participants provided written, informed consent before study entry and had the right to withdraw from the study at any time.
 EEG, physiological and dissociative effects of Lanicemine relative to ketamine in human (phase I, D2285M00008/NCT01130909) [1] A phase I, randomized, double-blind, four-way, crossover study in healthy subjects was performed at a single center in France between May 2010 and January 2011 (D2285M00008/NCT01130909).
 Males aged 30–45 years, with body mass index 18–30 kg m−2 and non-smoking status for at least 4 weeks, without clinically relevant acute or chronic disease, received lanicemine 75 mg, lanicemine 150 mg, ketamine 0.5 mg kg−1 or placebo as single intravenous (i.v.) administrations.
 Washout was ⩾7 days between study periods.
 Single-dose (100 mg) exploratory safety and efficacy trial of Lanicemine in patients with treatment-resistant MDD (phase IIA, D6702C00001/NCT00491686) [1] The phase IIA, double-blind, randomized study (D6702C00001/NCT00491686; study 1) was performed at five centers in the United States between July 2007 and November 2007.
 It consisted of a screening period (⩽30 days), one inpatient treatment period, and one follow-up visit 7–10 days after treatment.
 Outpatients (men and women) aged 21–65 years with DSM-IV-TR-diagnosed MDD, confirmed by the MINI, a history of poor response to ⩾2 antidepressants, and baseline Hamilton Rating Scale for Depression (HAM-D-17) score ⩾20 were eligible.
 Exclusion criteria included: current episode of depression ⩽12 weeks or ⩾5 years; history of DSM-IV Axis I disorder other than MDD or substantial Axis II disorder; use of mood stabilizers, other antipsychotic or psychoactive drugs within 7 days of day 1 or fluoxetine or monoamine oxidase inhibitors within 14 days of day 1 of the treatment period; and evidence of other clinically relevant disease.
 Lanicemine 100 mg or placebo (0.9% saline) was administered as single i.v. infusions (30 ml volume over 60 min).
 The primary efficacy evaluation was change in Montgomery-Åsberg Depression Rating Scale (MADRS) total score from baseline to 24 h post infusion.
 Secondary variables included: change in MADRS total score at other scheduled time points; Bond-Lader Visual Analogue Scale; Brief Psychiatric Rating Scale; and CogState (CogState, Melbourne, Australia).
 Safety evaluations included: adverse events, vital signs, physical examination, clinical laboratory evaluations and electrocardiograms.
 Adjunctive, multiple-infusion efficacy trial of Lanicemine in patients with moderate-to-severe MDD and a history of poor response to antidepressants (phase IIB, D6702C00009/NCT00781742) [1] The phase IIB, double-blind, randomized, outpatient study (D6702C00009/NCT00781742; study 9) was performed at 30 centers in the United States between October 2008 and March 2010.
 It consisted of a screening period (⩽30 days), a 3-day placebo run-in (when patients received one single-blind placebo infusion (0.9% saline)), and a 3-week treatment period, followed by a 5-week treatment-free follow-up.
 Patients were randomized in a 1:1:1 ratio to Lanicemine 100 mg, lanicemine 150 mg or placebo (three i.v. infusions per week) as adjunct to ongoing psychotropics that included at least one antidepressant.
 The predefined primary efficacy variable was change from randomization to week 3 in MADRS total score.
 Secondary variables included: MADRS score change at other scheduled assessments; remission (that is, MADRS score ⩽10); response (that is, ⩾50% reduction from baseline in MADRS score); Hamilton Rating Scale for Anxiety (HAM-A; anxiety); HAM-D-17 and QIDS-SR-16 (depressive symptoms); CGI-S and Clinical Global Impression of Improvement (CGI-I; global improvement); and Quality of Life Enjoyment and Satisfaction Questionnaire (Q-LES-Q; quality of life).
 Efficacy evaluations were performed at weekly intervals from baseline (randomization) to week 8.
 Changes in QIDS-SR-16 score at day 1 and MADRS score at day 3 were also measured to assess onset of effect.
 Change from baseline in MADRS total score and continuous secondary efficacy variables were compared between the two Laniceminegroups and placebo at week 3 with LOCF in the ITT analysis set, using an analysis of covariance model with baseline MADRS total score as a covariate, with treatment, MDD disease severity and comorbid generalized anxiety disorder status as fixed effects, and pooled center as a random effect.
 A logistic regression model including treatment and baseline in the model was used for categorical secondary efficacy variables. |

-Single-dose (100 mg) exploratory safety and efficacy trial of Lanicemine in patients with treatment-resistant MDD [1]
+An exploratory safety and efficacy trial of a single dose (100 mg) of lannicillin in patients with treatment-resistant major depressive disorder [1]

 C13H14N2